LoopKit/loopdocs/docs/version/development.md

 - - -

-### Feature Branch: All Managers
+### Feature Branch: feat/all-managers

-This branch replaces several [retired feature branches](#table-of-retired-branches).
+The `feat/all-managers` branch replaces several [retired feature branches](#table-of-retired-branches).
 If you need a feature branch for a Dana pump - you need to build this branch.
 Be sure to review the [Status For Dana Support](#status-for-dana-support) section.

 If you previously used a feature branch for Medtrum or Eversense support, you can switch to the `dev` branch.